The Economist 2021

 Diversity & Inclusion Chair Research Associate

-Camille Pradies, Ph.D, is Assistant Professor of Management at EDHEC Business School.
+Camille Pradies, Ph.D, is Associate Professor of Management at EDHEC Business School.
 She earned her Ph.D. in organizational behavior at Boston College.

-René Rohrbeck is Professor of Strategy and director of the Chair for Foresight, Innovation and Transformation at EDHEC Business School, France.
+René Rohrbeck is a Professor of Strategy and director of the chair on Fo

 Co-Head of LL.M Law & Tax Management

 Christophe Roquilly, Ph.D, is Professor of Law, where he is Director of the EDHEC Augmented Law Institute .
 Christophe served as Dean of Faculty and Research from 2014 to 2020.